 Through the shared vision of the Queen's Global Engagement Strategy, our university strives to be a Global Campus: “a university in which global engagement and action is integrated through all that we think and do” (Principal’s Strategy Update, 2021).

 As “Global Engagement” is the new language Queen’s is using to guide our strategic goal and associated missions, each community member may have their own understanding of what global engagement means based on their specific role, experience, and background.
 While it is beneficial to have a rich array of visions and insights around global engagement that we can build on in our own work, we also need to consider shared questions by the Queen’s community concerning why we use global engagement as the new terminology and what it means as a strategic goal.

-To answer these critical questions, Dr. Sandra den Otter (Vice Provost International), Lead of the Queen’s Global Engagement Strategy, was invited by the CTL to share her thoughts and insights.
+To answer these critical questions, Dr. Sandra den Otter (Vice Provost Global Engagement), Lead of the Queen’s Global Engagement Strategy, was invited by the CTL to share her thoughts and insights.

 We hope that watching this interview with Dr. den Otter has helped answer some questions you may have about global engagement as a strategic goal.
 A more specific question for all educators and the broader teaching community to continue engaging in is “what does global engagement look like in Queen’s classrooms?”

 Before we go ahead to explore this question, you may find it helpful to hear from Dr. den Otter on what global engagement means in teaching and learning.

 The CTL has created this webpage as a resource to help educators explore the WHY, WHAT and HOW of enacting global engagement in their practice of work.